 The evidence of repentance is shown in the response.
 Zacchaeus was transformed by the mercy of God and he recognized his past as being evil.

 Knowledge of evil comes by understanding what is True.

 Understanding is imparted by the Holy Spirit and that comes by obedience.
 Zacchaeus began to return his stolen possessions and his knowledge of the law was reflected in his desire to repay fourfold to others.
 When the Lord sees our hearts and our obedience confirms our contrition, God’s response is the same.

 Luke 19:9-10 “Jesus said to him, “Today salvation has come to this house, because this man too is a son of Abraham.
 For the Son of Man came to seek and to save the lost.”

 We all too often think we have gone to far, the knowledge of evil becomes more apparent the closer we draw near to God’s Holiness.
-It is in that moment when He calls that we have a decision, do we allow God in, or do we keep Him out?
+It is in that moment when God calls that we have a decision to make; do we allow God in, or do we keep Him out?

 Zacchaeus allowed Jesus in and his life was transformed forever.
 Even the people observing all the spectacle were skeptical, and yet God didn’t care about their skepticism, He cared about Zacchaeus.

 God also cares for you.
 He is coming your way, He is calling you and the question is—-how will you respond?
 Will you do whatever it takes to see Jesus?
 Will you do what is necessary to escape this world and draw near to Him?

 What awaits is life forever more.